jezzarax/jezzarax.github.io/cv.md

 Ensured and reported a successful delivery of AI-driven sponsored customer acquisition solution which helped the business unit transform their processes from operational and reactive into strategic and numbers-driven.
 Assisted in defining metrics for all parties and ensured that these metrics are timed, observable, incremental and relevant.

-Introduced a framework for structuring and prioritization of data-driven and AI-driven products.
+Introduced a framework for feature structuring and prioritization of data-driven and AI-driven products.
 Evaluated the applicability and benefits with multiple products of multiple directions and levels of maturity.

 `2014 - 2016`
 __CHECK24__, Munich